D.W. Tomlinson, Early Portrait, Ca. 1921 (Source: NASM)

 Empennage "Nudge", February 22, 1929, Grand Central Air Terminal (Source: Underwood)

 Tomlinson's second visit at Tucson was on Thursday, March 7, 1929.
 This time he flew the Ford 4-AT-B, NC7117.
 He carried six unidentified passengers across the El Paso to Los Angeles itinerary.
-He noted in the Remarks column of the Register, "from Mexico City".
+He noted in the Remarks column of the Register, "from Mexico City."

 Newark Star-Eagle, December 27, 1929 (Source: NASM)

-In 1930, Tomlinson married Virginia Sullivan, a writer, whose work you can find referenced online in several places.
+On January 18, 1930, Tomlinson married Virginia Clare Sullivan, a writer, whose work you can find referenced online in several places.
 Her prose appeared in popular magazines, and her stories were serialized in Sunday papers.
 Notice of their wedding, left, cited the best man as Register pilot and Pacific flyer Art Goebel.
 The bruising that Goebel and Sullivan (recall the February 23, 1929 article, above) received just a year earlier didn't seem to cloud their enthusiasm for the ceremony, which occurred about a year after the incident.

 Soon after he left the Navy, in 1930 Tomlinson wrote his semi-autobiographical book, The Sky's the Limit (cited, left sidebar).
 It is a readable volume, but tainted in spots with racist and sexist comments that would be unacceptable to an editor or publisher today.

 In his book he dedicates chapter two to his experiences with a Curtiss Jenny he owned and flew while he was in the Navy.
 The chapter is titled, "A Gypsy and His Jenny."

 Interestingly, we know the exact date when he acquired his Jenny, October 31, 1924.
 The bill of sale, below, comes to us courtesy of D. Walker, who himself flies a Jenny.
 See his Web site at the link.